On the 24th April at 20:00, Coolpolitics presented a discussion on the role of trust in society.

-Jelte Sondij is a Dutch presenter, working on programmes such as RamBam and The Social Club.
-Jelte started his career as a reporter for a programme called CQC where he worked on a series of reports about the Dutch troops in Uruzgan, Afghanistan.
+Jelte Sondij is a Dutch presenter who works on programmes such as RamBam and The Social Club.
+Jelte started his career as a reporter for a programme called CQC, for which he worked on a series of reports about the Dutch troops in Uruzgan, Afghanistan.

 The evening also featured Annelien Bredenoord (D66 Utrecht and member of De Jonge Akademie), Marjolein Moorman (PvdA, Amsterdam ) and Bernard Naron (European parliamentary candidate for the PvdA).
-In addition, the crowd was full of young politicians and scientists, invited to take part in the conversation.
-Proceedings began with the reading of a philosophical column by Karsten Meijer (Amsterdam libertarian, founder of online news magazine DeFusie.net).
+And, the crowd was full of young politicians and scientists, who were also invited to take part in the conversation.
+Proceedings began with the reading of a philosophical column by Karsten Meijer (Amsterdam libertarian and founder of online news magazine, DeFusie.net).